-Finding funds to fuel growth for your small business is no walk in the park.
+Securing funding to fuel growth for your small business can be complex.
 The local bank used to be the only choice for loans.

 Short-term loans are often easier to obtain than their traditional loans.
 Entrepreneurs can secure short-term loans through alternative online lenders and skip the bank.
 The criteria to qualify for a loan with short terms are usually less stringent.
 That means less paperwork and faster funding.